PacktPublishing/The-Art-of-Micro-Frontends-Second-Edition/Chapter05/05-pipeline/README.md

 }
 ```

-9. Integrate the microfrontend in the app:
+9. Integrate the micro frontend in the app:

 ```js
 require('@aom/mife-1')(app);